 The 49ers (12-4-1) are favored to advance to Super Bowl XLVII despite having to travel to face the Atlanta Falcons (14-3) at noon Sunday.

 "It's the game for the Super Bowl, so it's the biggest of the year," defensive tackle Ray McDonald said.
-"Guys are going to be a little more amped for a
+"Guys are going to be a little more amped for a championship game.
+Growing up, these are the kind of games you want to be in."

 Safety Dashon Goldson dismissed any connection between last season's run to the NFC Championship Game and this one.